sradfar/GoM_ProbRI-MHW/GoM_ProbRI-MHW/README.md

 This repository contains code and analysis related to the study of the impact of marine heatwaves (MHWs) on the rapid intensification (RI) of tropical cyclones (TCs).
 This study presents a probabilistic framework that evaluates the likelihood of complex interactions between MHWs and RI events in the Gulf of Mexico and northwestern Caribbean Sea regions.

+## Cite

+If you use the codes, data, ideas, or results from this project, please cite the following paper:

+**Radfar, S., Moftakhari, H., & Moradkhani, H. (2024).
+Rapid intensification of tropical cyclones in the Gulf of Mexico is more likely during marine heatwaves.
+Nature Communications Earth & Environment.**

 ## Table of Contents

 - [Installation](#installation)